scionproto/scion/doc/BeaconExtensions.md

 propagation delay (within a 1 ms range) between them and the egress interface (i.e. the interface the PCB will be sent out on).
-The difference between peering and non-peering latency clusters is that in peering latency clusters, the latency of the link attached to the peering interface is also included in the cluster for every such peering interface.
+The difference between peering and non-peering latency clusters is that in peering latency clusters, the latency of the inter-AS link attached to the peering interface is also included in the cluster for every such peering interface.
 In non-peering clusters this information is omitted.
 The clustering process is straightforward.
 When doing clustering, it will simply